emretiramis/Enterprise-Network-Lab/README.md

 a.
 Make the route via G0/1/0 a floating static route by configuring an AD value 1 greater than the default.
 b.
 R1 should function as an OSPF ASBR, advertising its default route to other routers in the OSPF domain.

+    This task aims to teach the concepts of Static Default Route and dynamic routing integration, which enable the company to access the internet securely, redundantly, and automatically.
+We will learn to write "recursive" routes on R1 targeting the telecommunications provider's IP (Next-Hop) so that devices on the internal network can find the outside world, and to create a Floating Static Route by increasing the reliability value of the backup line (Administrative Distance) above the default to 1 to create an automatic redundancy (failover) scenario in case of a main internet line failure.
+Finally, we will position R1 as an ASBR (Autonomous System Border Router) and reinforce the centralized management logic by automatically announcing (injecting) this internet exit route to all switches on the internal network with a single command via OSPF, eliminating the need to write static routes for each device individually.

   2a:
   <img width="1054" height="662" alt="image" src="https://github.com/user-attachments/assets/09caf8fa-2133-41d7-9c53-03a4c2974ecd" />